-Nirimba State Primary School is a new school facility, providing an educational service to the suburb of Nirimba and surrounding area.
-The state of the art facilities will provide high quality education to students as the school community grows with the housing development in the Aura region.
+Nirimba State Primary School provides an educational service to the suburb of Nirimba, Banya and the surrounding area.
+The state-of-the-art facilities and contemporary teaching approach provides a high quality education to students.
 We believe strong, positive relationships between all members of our school are the foundation to supporting the success of all students.

-Nirimba State Primary School has three core values, Care, Responsibility and Integrity.
+Nirimba State Primary School has three core values, Creativity, Integrity and Courage: